xvonabur/minimongo-cache/README.md

   * It could maybe be rethought with immutable.js for better MVCC and `PureRenderMixin` support
   * Doesn't solve the "n+1 queries" problem, and therefore server rendering, like Relay does
     * I intend to build this layer on top of this system

+### Why is it slow?

+`minimongo-cache` defaults to debug mode which enables long stack traces.
+These are great for debugging but can be slow.
+Set `db.debug = false` to disable this feature.